Guest Posting for SEO has been a top method for ranking sites on Google for many years.

 As a next step, lets get started on the process I use to find these sites and that you can easily apply for your niche requirements.

-We will start by looking for high quality websites in our niche on Fiverr that are open for paid guest post placements.
+Remember – we are looking for high quality websites in our niche on Fiverr.com – that are already offering guest post placements for a fee.

 For now, lets focus on looking for good guest posting sites in your niche.

 Go ahead and search in the Fiverr.com search box for….